 The city will become a popular travel destination for serious art enthusiasts, according to Husing.

 Husing based his projections on the popularity of a well-known local event, the Mission Inn Hotel & Spa’s Festival of Lights, which annually attracts more than 500,000 visitors between Thanksgiving and the beginning of January.
 However, the coronavirus pandemic in recent years forced the hotel to postpone the event’s well-attended switch-on ceremony.

 The city has gained recognition locally and nationally because of the rapidly expanding UC Riverside, which is frequently rated as one of the best institutions in the country.
 Riverside’s main attraction for years has been the Mission Inn, located across the street from the art center.
 According to Los Angeles economist Christopher Thornberg, the center will build on such qualities, which is “a tremendous start in the right direction.”

 The Riverside Art Museum’s new wing has several advantages, not the least of which is its connection to celebrities.
 Cheech is a larger-than-life character, according to Tortolero.
 However, according to Thornberg, the center will be up against a lot of competition from Southern California’s several other museums.

 Benefiting the Latino Community

 The facility is perfectly designed to take advantage of shifting demographic trends that have turned the Inland Empire region of Riverside and San Bernardino counties into a metropolis where Latinos account for more than half the population.

 Clarissa Cervantes, a member of the Riverside City Council of Mexican American ancestry who was born and raised in the Coachella Valley, believes the center will be well-received by the rapidly growing Latino population.

-It was in November last year that Startempire Wire reported about the opening of The Cheech Marin Center in the Riverside Art Museum.
-Originally set to open in May 2022 but got delayed by a gap of one month.
+In November last year, Startempire Wire reported about the opening of The Cheech Marin Center in the Riverside Art Museum.
+Initially set to open in May 2022 but delayed by one month.